Introducing PHPStan Pro—Save Your Keystrokes and Get More Productive!

 I’m really excited to show everyone what I’ve been working on for the past 9 months.
 It’s a new product aimed to enhance user experience when using PHPStan.
 I want to challenge a common presumption that developer tools like PHPStan are usually constrained to CLI, limiting their visual side, and possible interactions.

-With PHPStan Pro you’ll be able to sift through reported errors and fix them much faster.
-There are three parts that will enable that:
+With PHPStan Pro you’ll be able to sift through reported errors much faster.

 Web UI for browsing errors #